Resource Spotlight: Biblioboard

 Farmington Room Use Policy

-1. The Farmington Room is open to the public on Tuesdays and Wednesdays from 9:00am to Noon.
+1. The Farmington Room is open to the public on Mondays 9:00 AM to 12:00 PM and Wednesdays 1:00 PM to 4:00 PM.
 All other room use is by appointment only, made with the Department Head or Farmington Room librarian.

 2. The Farmington Room is to be locked with doors closed at all times, even when in use.